EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 #### Obtaining OAuth 2.0 credentials

-You need OAuth 2.0 credentials, which typically include a client ID and client secret, to authenticate users through the EGI Check-in OIDC Provider.
+You need OAuth 2.0 credentials, which typically include a client ID and client secret, to authenticate users through the EGI Check-in OpenID Provider.

 You can specify the client ID and secret when creating/editing your client or let them being automatically generated during registration (_recommended_).